Traveler in Brazil checking phone with eSIM signal but slow internet

 You might notice:

-• Signal but no internet
+• signal but no internet

-• Slow connection
+• slow connection

-• No network
+• no network

 and ask: Why is my eSIM not working in Brazil?

-Most issues can be fixed within minutes.
+Most problems can be fixed within minutes.

-Most common reason: wrong network selected
+• Most common cause: Wrong network selected

 Brazil has several major carriers: